dwan6767/lowkeyssd1306/README.md

 Uses main 1024 bytes of RAM as frame buffer; lower flash usage

-Compatible with Avr Microcontroller and ssd1306 oled display
+Compatible with Avr Microcontroller and ssd1306 oled display Hardware should atleast have 1.5 kbytes of RAM for proper operation
 # functionality
 For users it has oled_clear(), oled_update(); oled_draw_pixel() functions